Hornets Eat Bees: Why & How

 If you suspect a nest of giant murder hornets on your property, call your local extension agents.
 This is not a job for amateurs.

-Most of the reported sightings are by people who are getting them confused with a more common European hornet.
+Most of the reported sightings are by people who are getting them confused with the more common European hornet.

-In the mean time, there are other insect predators that can do harm to our bees.
-And keep an eye out for nests of European hornets near your bee yards.
-If you can do so safely, it is good to destroy nests of European hornets near your beeyard.
+In the mean time, keep an eye out for nests of European hornets near your bee yards.
+If you can do so safely, it is good to destroy their nests when close to your home or beehives.

 Our bees and beekeepers do not need more problems.
-However in truth, queen failures, lack of varroa mite control and other beehive management issues are a much bigger threat to most of our hives.
-At least this year…
+However in truth, queen failures, lack of properly times varroa mite control and other beehive management issues are a much bigger threat to most of our hives.

 Do hornets make honey?